MDIL-SNU/SevenNet/README.md

 ```

 Examples of `input.yaml` can be found under `SEVENN/example_inputs`.
 Use the `structure_list` file to select VASP OUTCARs for training.
+Once you initiate training, `log.sevenn` will contain all parsed inputs from `input.yaml`, or it will use default values if none are specified.
+You can refer to this log to understand the default inputs when they're not specified, allowing you to modify them in your next usage for improved results.
+Currently, explanations of model hyperparameters can be found at [`nequip`](https://github.com/mir-group/nequip), as our dedicated documentation is still under preparation.

 ### To generate parallel models: